noynaert/act102handouts/07_Images_Colors_Fonts/07c_Fonts.md

 * **Arial** or Helvetica
   * These are very similar fonts.
 Helvetica is the name you usually see on Macs.
 Arial is on everything else.
   * Proportional sans serif
+*  **Courier** or Courier New
+  * This is a fixed with serif font
+  * Used on old typewriters
+  * Takes up a lot of space
+* **Lucinda Console**
+  * Lucinda is a family of fonts intended to remain legible at small sizes
+  * Lucinda Console is sans serif and monospaced
+  * Popular with programmers and in console applications

 ## Web Safe Fonts